NHH-Data-Sci/R00_Data_Sci_Course_Launch/CC01_github_2fa.md

 ### IF YOU NEED TO USE A CODE, YOU NEED TO CROSS IT OFF OF YOUR LIST.
 ### IF YOU SHOULD HAVE JUST 2 CODES LEFT, BE SURE TO GET MORE CODES.

+## Method 2: Still set up your 2FA with your phone